Aurea of Paris

-Aurea of Paris; (died 666; French: Sainte Aure), venerated as Saint Aurea of Paris, was an abbess of Saint Martial in Paris in the seventh century.
-Dagoburt I and Clovis II ruled at the time.
-Her feast day was originally the 4th October, however, this was transferred to the 5th October following the veneration of St Francis of Assisi.
+Aurea of Paris (died 666; French: Sainte Aure), venerated as Saint Aurea of Paris, was an abbess of Saint Martial in Paris in the seventh century.
+Dagobert I and Clovis II ruled at the time.
+Her feast day before the Great East-West Schism of 1054 was universally 4 October, and remains so in the Orthodox Church.
+The Orthodox Church does not recognise any post-Schism Romanists as saints.
+The Romanist celebration of her feast was transferred to 5 October following their veneration of St Francis of Assisi.

 Narrative

 She appears in works by two writers, St Ouen and Jonas of Bobbio, in their hagiography (saint's life stories) of St Eligius and St Eustace.
 Both writers state that she was an immigrant to Paris from Syria.

 When around 632 Eligius, by the liberality of King Dagobert, settled at Paris a nunnery of three hundred virgins, he appointed Aurea abbess.
 She died "with one hundred and sixty of her sisters" of the plague in 666.

 Aurea's relics are held at the church of St Eloi in Paris.
 In the same church, there is also a mural of her receiving the veil from St Eloi.